 Select the data you want to work with.

-Kibana uses an index pattern to tell it where to find your Elasticsearch data.
-To view the ecommerce sample data, make sure the index pattern is set to kibana_sample_data_ecommerce.
+Kibana uses a data view to tell it where to find your Elasticsearch data.
+To view the ecommerce sample data, open the data view menu, and then select Kibana Sample Data Ecommerce.

 Adjust the time range to view data for the Last 7 days.

 The range selection is based on the default time field in your data.
 If you are using the sample data, this value was set when you added the data.
 If you are using your own data, and it does not have a time field, the range selection is not available.

 - To view the count of documents for a given time in the specified range, click and drag the mouse over the chart.

 Explore the fields in your dataedit

 Discover includes a table that shows all the documents that match your search.
 By default, the document table includes a column for the time field and a column that lists all other fields in the document.
 You’ll modify the document table to display your fields of interest.

 In the sidebar, enter